Here are simple instructions on how to make an obelisk for planter. Your flower pots will look like they stepped right out of an English garden.

 Next, nail each of the 30″ pieces where you have marked on the second embroidery hoop.

-How to make an obelisk Step 5: Nail the panel board to the third hoop
+Step 5: Nail the panel board to the third hoop to make an obelisk for planter

 Measure four equidistant spots on the medium-sized embroidery hoop around the perimeter (mark the spots at 12, 3, 6, 9 like on a clock).